 Being A Guardian: Documents To Gather

-If you're considering the serious role of becoming a guardian, documents pertaining to your assets (and your ward's assets) plus costs for care will be maintained and filed.
-Guardianship is necessarily a very document- and detail-heavy endeavor because you're taking legal responsibility for the welfare of another human being.
-Guardians work very closely with the courts in their county or state, and documents are crucial to create a record of the guardianship.
+If you're considering the serious role of becoming a guardian, documents pertaining to your assets (and your ward's assets) plus costs for care must be maintained and filed.
+Guardianship is necessarily a very complex endeavor because you're taking legal responsibility for the welfare of another human being.
+Guardians work very closely with the courts in their county or state, and documents are crucial to create a record of guardianship.

 The following is an overview of the various guardianship documents you'll be required to obtain and file as part of the court process.

 Preserving All Guardianship Documents

 Whether you're the guardian of an elderly relative, a child, or someone otherwise unable to make their own legal decisions, you're responsible for the management and safety of that person's assets.
 As such, you need to gather every document relevant to the management of these assets.

 Think about your duties and which documents may contain information pertaining to each duty, such as:

 - Documents about medical care or treatment, particularly invoices and insurance information